Enhance Environmental Protection by Keeping the Source Clean

 There are actually two facets to trash – it can either be readily discarded as rubbish or sorted out for recycling.
 Through the use of posters with useful information on environmental education and providing opportunities for hands-on recycling activities, the Tzu Chi Eco-Awareness Centre is able to help bring about a paradigm shift in the public’s perception of waste disposal.

 Located within the Woodlands industrial area, the Eco-Awareness Centre was officially inaugurated in 2014.
 It is the island’s only recycling collection point that operates six days a week, and is open to the public for visits during the weekends.
-The Centre comprises two levels: the first level is demarcated into different zones, including a multimedia display area, recyclables sorting area, used items area, reading corner, etc. The second level is a well-equipped multi-purpose classroom.
+The Centre is located on the first level of the building, and it is demarcated into two main zones, i.e. an exhibition zone and a recyclables sorting zone.

 In the sorting area, one can see volunteers of various age groups, including several silver-haired senior citizens who come practically every day.
 Bags of recycled materials are transported from all over the island to the Centre each day, and the volunteers work tirelessly and meticulously to sort out the recyclables for recycling.
-For example, every piece of electric wire is further split into plastic and copper parts.
-Although this is time-consuming and eye-straining, the volunteers work willingly without complaint.
-They know that they are not working for money, but purely to improve the quality of recycling, with the hope of leaving a clean Earth for posterity.
-The recyclables are then remade into items of use, a value-added process that not only helps to reduce trash, but also to conserve precious natural resources.
+Although the task is time-consuming and strains the eyes, the volunteers work willingly without any complaint.
+They know that they are not working for money, but to improve the quality of recycling, with the hope of leaving a clean Earth for posterity.
+The recyclables are then remade into usable items, a value-added process that not only helps to reduce trash, but also to conserve precious natural resources.

 In Taiwan, there are numerous community recycling stations maintained by the respective volunteers within each neighbourhood.
 The volunteers manage the recycling stations as if they were taking care of their own homes and treat one another like family with mutual care and support.
 Many of the elderly volunteers are happy to be able to contribute even in their old age and have become healthier and increasingly cheerful as they serve.
 Some of the volunteers who have experienced setbacks in life or are suffering from chronic illnesses rediscover meaning and purpose in their lives after they start committing themselves to recycling work.
 Many of them are also able to get rid of their bad habits and settle their bodies and minds through the process of volunteering.
 Every recycling station thus serves as a sanctuary and a spiritual cultivation ground where people can practise both “physical” and “spiritual” recycling.